5cover/413/problemes.md

 - [x] global replace: `<?=`
 - [x] global replace: no semicolons before `?>` on same line
-- [x] encapsulate functions in namespaces, use `use`? to avoid naming conflicts and make it clearer where a function is from.
+- [x] encapsulate functions in namespaces

 - this idea of creating a new object and pushing it to db could result in a lot of useless updates, refactor everything to update single fields on set. our current approach (if it even can be called that) make it hard to know if when something was created, modified, removed. it work for simple, flat models, but for offers (which are the ,pinnacle of model complexity), it's just too much. i'm scared i want my mommy.
 - also a cleaner way of dealing with inheritance would be nice